Kujawadl/CSC_341_OS_Lab/README.md

     - [makefile](#listing_makefile)

 ## Project overview
 During this course of this class we are going to be exploring and creating operating system concepts and components.
-In this very first lab we are going to implement a machine language interpreter (or Hardware Simulator) for the architecture defined in our handout.
-This will be our basis for the *Hardware System*.
+In this first lab we are going to implement a machine language interpreter for the given architecture.
+This will serve as the foundation for later projects, which will highlight more specific concepts in OS design.

 ### Machine
 First we will go over the Architectural  design of the machine as indicated on the handout: